cajuncoding/cajuncoding.github.io/aboutme.md

 Eventually my frustrations & passion pushed me out of that one industry and into technology consulting where I could learn about many industries, companies, brands, etc.

-It's was then ( _circa November 2007_ ) that I re-tooled my technololgy skills, and really embraced my love for software architecture, business soultion design, and client consulting.
+It's was then ( _circa November 2007_ ) that I re-focused my technololgy skills and really embraced my love for software architecture & business soultion designs.